GMSA: Enhancing Context Compression via Group Merging and Layer Semantic Alignment: GMSA

 In this section, we elaborate on the architecture of our proposed context compression framework, GMSA, which includes two key components: group merging and layer semantic alignment (LSA).
-GMSA undergoes a two-stage training process: autoencoder training (see Figure~\ref{fig:framework}) and knowledge extraction fine-tuning (KEFT) (see Figure~\ref{fig:knowledge fine-tuning}).
-First, GMSA ensures that the generated soft tokens contain the complete semantic representation of the original text through the autoencoder training process.
-Then, it applies the knowledge contained in the soft tokens to downstream tasks via KEFT.
+GMSA undergoes a two-stage training process: autoencoder pretraining and fine-tuning (see Figure~\ref{fig:framework}).
+First, GMSA ensures that the generated soft tokens contain the complete semantic representation of the original text through the autoencoder pretraining process.
+Then, it applies the knowledge contained in the soft tokens to downstream tasks via fine-tuning.